 This scheme made to promote emerging technological and knowledgeable innovative ventures that would seek the nurturing from actual professionals.
 It also encourages and supports the untapped creativity of small individual innovators.

-It turns individual innovators into technology-based entrepreneurs.
+Then turns individual innovators into technology-based entrepreneurs.
 It also promotes networking and forging of various linkages with the other constituents of the innovative chain for the commercialization of their developments.

 Host institutions (HI) are the ones who explore the new innovative ideas from the incubate of various sectors that may be existing.
 It also helps the students of multiple streams participate and get their new ideas nurtured through the host institutions as a part of their studies and pursue a career to build a company out of their innovation.